tgc-bot/FourAcesContracts/Membership.md

 M.O.L.
 Supervisor) is entirely responsible for the duties and responsibilities and wages of their Division and their Division’s staff.

-### Casino Council
+**<span class="underline">Casino Council</span>**

 A Council is created that contains the Division Heads of the M.O.A, M.O.G. and M.O.L.

-This Council has the authority to make descisions on cases that would impact the greater Casino as a whole, and would be beyond the scope of any individual Division.
+This Council has the authority to make decisions on cases that would impact the greater Casino as a whole, and would be beyond the scope of any individual Division.

 Additionally, this Council shall appoint from its own Members a Chair of the Council, or Council Chair.
 This Chair shall have no extra authority beyond which it is granted within these Terms or the Staff Terms.
 The Chair of the Council is appointed so long as a simple majority of Council Members approve of the specified person; at any point, a Council Member may move to appoint a different Council Member as the Chair: such a vote would continue until either all Council Members vote, or until 2 (two) days pass.
 If (or after two days) the approvals failed to get a simple majority, then the vote fails and the current Chair continues.

 If there is no appointed Chair of the Council (or if the Chair is recused), then a Division Head shall become Acting Chair of the Council until one is appointed, in order as following: M.O.G.
 Division Head, M.O.A.
 Division Head, and M.O.L.
 Division Head.

 <span class="underline"></span>